 Objects in the Client Context do not have collision, and therefore do not have collision information to calculate.
 Networked objects can change through a game and need to be continuously tracked by the server and client, so also cannot be part of a Merged Model.

 If a networked or client-side object is added to a merge model, it will be ignored in the merging process, and should still work normally.

-Objects with different settings in the Rendering section, like Disable Receiving Decals or Disable Casting Shadows will also be excluded from the merge group to preserve their special properties.
+Objects with different settings in the Rendering section, like Disable Receiving Decals or Disable Casting Shadows will also be excluded from the merged group to preserve their special properties.

 The Aggressive Merge option is available as a checkbox in the Properties window of a Merged Model.
-It will remove custom rendering properties and disable networking on objects inside of the merge model instead of ignoring them.
+It will remove custom rendering properties and disable networking on objects inside the merged model instead of ignoring them.